matclab/automattermostatus/README.md

 # Status string containing 3 fields separated by `::`
 #  - First field is the wifi substring that should be contained in a visible SSID
-#    for this status to be set
+#    for this status to be set.
+If empty the associated status wil be used for
+#    off times.
-#  - Second field is the emoji string for the custom status
+#  - Second field is the emoji string for the custom status.
-#  - Third field is the description text foir the custom status
+#  - Third field is the description text foir the custom status.
 #
 status = ["corporatewifi::corplogo::On premise work",
-	  "homenet::house::Working home"]
+	  "homenet::house::Working home",
+	  "::sleeping::Off time"]

 # Base url of the mattermost instanbce
 mm_url = 'https://mattermost.example.com'